EPA's Role in the International Maritime Organization (IMO)

 The IMO consists of an Assembly, a Council, five main technical Committees, and seven Sub-Committees that support the work of the technical committees.
 The IMO Secretariat is based in London.
 The highest Governing Body of the IMO, the Assembly consists of all Member States and meets once every two years to approve the work program and establish a biennial budget.
 The Council consists of forty IMO Member States elected by the Assembly for two-year terms.
 It supervises the IMO’s work, coordinates the activities of the committees and sub-committees, and considers and submits the draft work program and budget estimates to the Assembly for approval.

-The IMO’s work is conducted mainly through the Maritime Safety Committee (MSC) Exit and the Marine Environment Protection Committee (MEPC).
-Exit MSC and MEPC are assisted in their work by seven sub-committees which are also open to all Member States.
-The two of greatest relevance to EPA are the Sub-Committee on Pollution Prevention and Response (PPR) Exit and the Sub-Committee on Ship Design and Construction (SDC).
-Exit
+The IMO’s work is conducted mainly through five committees, particularly the Maritime Safety Committee (MSC) and the Marine Environment Protection Committee (MEPC).
+MSC and MEPC are assisted in their work by seven sub-committees which are also open to all Member States.
+The two of greatest relevance to EPA are the Sub-Committee on Pollution Prevention and Response (PPR) and the Sub-Committee on Ship Design and Construction (SDC).

 EPA @ IMO

-EPA works closely with our partners at the U.S. Coast Guard, National Oceanic and Atmospheric Administration (NOAA), the Department of State, and other U.S. Government entities to represent U.S. interests at the IMO Council and its subsidiary bodies.
+EPA works closely with our partners at the U.S. Coast Guard, National Oceanic and Atmospheric Administration (NOAA), the Department of State, and other U.S. Government entities to represent and advance U.S. interests at the IMO.

-EPA has been instrumental in pushing for higher energy efficiency requirements for new ships, the quantification of maritime greenhouse gas emissions, consideration of possible control regimes, the prohibition of especially toxic ship anti-fouling systems, and the implementation of Emission Control Areas (ECA) (under MARPOL Annex VI).
-These ECAs will control SOx, NOx and PM emissions from ships in both North America and the U.S. Caribbean.
+EPA has been instrumental in advancing improved energy efficiency requirements for new ships, the quantification of maritime greenhouse gas emissions, the prohibition of especially toxic ship anti-fouling systems, and the implementation of Emission Control Areas (ECA) (under MARPOL Annex VI).
+These ECAs control SOx, NOx and PM emissions from ships in both North America and the U.S. Caribbean.

 For additional information on EPA's marine and treaty efforts within the IMO, contact: